pravega/pravega/documentation/src/docs/segment-store-service.md

 ### Log Operations

-A **Log Operation** is the basic unit that is enqueued in the _Durable Log_.
+The **Log Operation** is a basic unit that is enqueued in the _Durable Log_.
 It does not represent an action, per se, but is the base for several serializable operations (we can serialize multiple types of operations, not just Appends).
 Each operation is the result of an external action (which denote the alteration of a Stream Segment), or an internal trigger, such as metadata maintenance operations.

 Every Log operation has the following elements: